axiom-data-science/xpublish-host/README.md

 # xpublish-host

-A collection tools and standards for deploying [`xpublish`](https://github.com/xarray-contrib/xpublish) instances.
+A collection of tools and standards for deploying [`xpublish`](https://github.com/xarray-contrib/xpublish) instances.

 ## Why?